-Median total cost net revenue and variable cost net revenue increased on average for shoreside whiting and at-sea whiting catcher vessel activities, as did total cost net revenue and variable cost net revenue per ton, except for 2015 (Table ES-3 and Section 3.1.2(a)).
+Mean total cost net revenue and variable cost net revenue increased on average for shoreside whiting and at-sea whiting activities, as did total cost net revenue and variable cost net revenue per ton, except for 2015.
 Difficult fishing conditions and low attainment for whiting in 2015 affected the profitability of all whiting sectors.
-Median total cost net revenue and variable cost net revenue have also increased for non-whiting trawl activities.
-For non-whiting trawl gear operations, mean and median total cost net revenue, as well as mean and median total cost net revenue per day, have more than doubled (on average) since 2009 and 2010.
-The percentage of catcher vessels with negative total cost net revenue has decreased from an average of 35 percent prior to the catch share program to 27 percent (for non-whiting catcher vessels) and 24 percent (for whiting catcher vessels) after (Section 3.1.2(a)).
+Mean total cost net revenue and variable cost net revenue have also increased for non-whiting trawl activities.
+For non-whiting trawl gear operations, mean and median total cost net revenue, as well as mean and median total cost net revenue per day, have more than doubled (on average) since 2009 and 2010 (Table ES-1).
+The percentage of catcher vessels with negative total cost net revenue has decreased from an average of 35 percent prior to the catch share program to 27 percent (for non-whiting catcher vessels) and 24 percent (for whiting catcher vessels) after.